 All SHP students are required to submit/upload a completed SHP Health Form for Clinical Programs to CastleBranch® the School of Health Professions platform for health clearance and to the Student Health Service Wolfie Portal prior to the first day of classes.
-This form includes a health history, physical exam, PPD or QuantiFERON®, documentation of a TDAP immunization within the last 5 years, and quantitative documentation of titers including lab values and ranges for measles, mumps, rubella, varicella and hepatitis B. Students must also sign the meningitis form online via SOLAR.
+This form includes a health history, physical exam, TB Testing the following lab results could be accepted (PPD, QuantiFERON®, or IGRA) documentation of a TDAP immunization within the last 10 years, and quantitative documentation of titers including lab values and ranges for measles, mumps, rubella, varicella and hepatitis B. Students must also sign the meningitis form online via SOLAR.
 If a student has a history of a positive PPD, documentation of a negative chest x-ray and/or treatment and the SHP TB Symptom Questionnaire are required.
-Results and questionnaire are required to be uploaded to CastleBranch.
+Results and questionnaires are required to be uploaded to CastleBranch.